 The effectiveness of current and future responses to pandemics and other public health needs can be improved by learning how IPOG factors influence government responses.
 COVID-19 across BC, Canada, and internationally provides an unprecedented opportunity to learn from a universal crisis.

 “With the PWIAS funding, we accelerated draft documentation of the mixed methods we were developing in BC,” said Dr. Berman.
 “We conducted 2 roundtable meetings with our international network to gather feedback and test the external validity of the framework and methods the UBC team developed.
 We presented our methodology and discussed feasibility and potential adaptations of the framework to the different jurisdictions, in hope of inspiring collaborations to take this work forward.”

 Dr. Berman’s team was recently awarded a CIHR grant of $118K to support the BC Case Study.
-They will be hosting a 3rd roundtable on April 28, 2021, and are seeking to develop partnerships with international collaborators to implement case-study research in different countries.
+The researchers are seeking to develop partnerships with international collaborators to implement case-study research in different countries.

 For more information about this project, please visit the project’s new home page.